Diffusion Models as Constrained Samplers for Optimization with Unknown Constraints: Proposed Method

 where $\Delta t$ is the step size and $z$ comes from a Gaussian distribution.
 In practice, we find that a constant $\beta$ is enough for this stage.
 When using the score-based parameterization $s_{\theta}(x,t)$, we cannot access the unnormalized log-density of the distribution.
 Therefore, we cannot use the MH correction step.
 Although the sampler is not exact without MH correction, it performs well in practice.

-To further incorporate the MH correction step, we can adopt an energy-based parameterization following \citet{du2023reduce}: $E_{\theta}(x, t) = -\frac{1}{2}\|\text{NN}_{\theta }(x,t)\|^2$, where $E_{\theta}(x, t)$ is the energy function of the data distribution, and $\text{NN}_{\theta}(x,t)$ is a vector-output neural network.
-An additional benefit of MH correction is one can automatically tune the hyperparameters, such as the step size according to the acceptance rate \citep{du2023reduce}.
+To further incorporate the MH correction step, we can adopt an energy-based parameterization following \citep{du2023reduce}: $E_{\theta}(x, t) = -\frac{1}{2}\|\text{NN}_{\theta }(x,t)\|^2$, where $E_{\theta}(x, t)$ is the energy function of the data distribution, and $\text{NN}_{\theta}(x,t)$ is a vector-output neural network.
+An additional benefit of MH correction is that it can enforce hard constraints.
+The vanilla Langevin dynamics includes a Brownian motion term, whose support spans the entire space (similar to a Gaussian distribution).
+As a result, samples may occasionally fall outside the constrained region.
+However, with a MH correction step, the acceptance ratio $p(x^k+1)/p(x^k)$ becomes zero if the proposed sample $x^{k+1}$ lies outside the support of the distribution, ensuring that such samples are disregarded.
 We provide more details of this energy-based parameterization in \Cref{section:energy}.

-\textbf{Extension to black-box objective.} Our framework can be easily adapted to black-box optimization.
-In such a case, we utilize a logged dataset, denoted as $\{x_i, y_i\}_{i=1}^N$, where each $y_i$ represents the objective value evaluated at the point $x_i$.
-This dataset allows us to train a surrogate objective function $h_{\phi}(x)$ using deep neural networks.